zeljkofilipin/filipin.eu/_posts/2021/2021-05-15-macos-vs-ubuntu.md

 Two things that I do the most are installing npm dependencies (`npm ci`) and running tests (`npm run selenium-test`).
 For this blog post, I'll use [MediaWiki Core](https://gerrit.wikimedia.org/g/mediawiki/core) repository and it's Selenium test suite.
 The suite is targeting a local MediaWiki.
 It's running in a local Docker container via [MediaWiki-Docker](https://www.mediawiki.org/wiki/MediaWiki-Docker).

-Both tests will have two variants.
+Both tests have two variants.
 One variant will run the command from the operating system (without a container).
 The other variant will run the commands from a Fresh container.
 [Fresh](https://gerrit.wikimedia.org/g/fresh) is *"a fast and ready-to-use Docker container with various developer tools pre-installed."*

 # RAM